top of page

 The paintings in the cloirs date back to 1838.
 Numerous paintings adorn this church, including the famous Tracian Sibyl.

-• the nave:
+• the heart :

 The interior is decorated with 17th century plasterwork and painted canvases from the 17th and 18th centuries.
 The entire ensemble is listed as the historical heritage site.